saezlab/pypath/README.rst

 The ``pypath.session`` and ``pypath.log`` modules take care of setting up session level parameters and logging.
 Each session has a random 5 character identifier e.g. ``y5jzx``.
 The default log file in this case is ``pypath_log/pypath-y5jzx.log``.
-The log messages flushed in every 2 seconds by default.
+The log messages are flushed in every 2 seconds by default.
 You can always change these things by the ``settings`` module.
-In this module you can get and set the values of various parameters using the ``pypath.settings.setup()`` and the ``pypath.settings.get()`` methods.
+In this module, you can get and set the values of various parameters using the ``pypath.settings.setup()`` and the ``pypath.settings.get()`` methods.

 A simple **webservice** comes with this module: the ``server`` module based on